Logo

 While private weather forecast providers may offer some additional services, they simply don't have the same commercial interest in serving sparsely populated and remote areas.
 And they all rely heavily, if not exclusively, on the severe weather alerts issued by the NWS and ECCC as the source of their weather alerts.

-The NWS includes the estimated size of the affected population for a particular weather alert and it's not unusual to find the estimated size of the affected population to be a single digit number in remote areas, an excellent example of the commitment to ensuring that this critical information is available.
+The NWS includes the estimated size of the affected population for a particular weather alert and it's not unusual to find the estimated size of the affected population to be a single digit number in remote areas, an excellent example of the commitment to ensuring that this critical information is available no matter how remote an area is.

 Weather alerts can be effective in remote areas, but several challenges must be addressed to ensure their efficacy.
 By using the solution we provide to ensure you receive alert everywhere you go, weather alerts are a valuable tool for saving lives and minimizing the impact of severe weather in remote areas.